Mestanolone: Applications

+Mestanolone is used in the chemical synthesis of Methyl-1-testosterone, which in-turn is used to make oxandrolone.

+Mestanolone is also used to make Oxymesterone, Methyldiazirinol & Furazabol.

+Another use is in the synthesis of Oxymetholone, a compound which itself finds use in the synthesis of stanozolol, Cyanostane, Androisoxazole & Methasterone.

 History

 Mestanolone was first synthesized in 1935 along with methyltestosterone and methandriol.
 It was developed by Roussel in the 1950s and was introduced for medical use, under the brand names Androstalone and Ermalone, by at least 1960.
 It was marketed in Germany.
 The drug was originally thought to be a potent anabolic agent, but subsequent research showed that it actually has relatively weak anabolic effects and is mostly an androgen.
 Mestanolone was used as a doping agent in athletes competing in the Olympics from East Germany due to a state-sponsored doping program in the 1970s and 1980s.
 Its value is said to have been less as a muscle-builder and more as an androgen in the central nervous system and neuromuscular interaction, improving speed, strength, aggression, focus, endurance, and stress resilience.
 Today, mestanolone has mostly been discontinued in medicine, though it is still available in Japan.

 Society and culture

 Generic names

 Mestanolone is the generic name of the drug and its INN, BAN, and JAN.